Kōenji Hyakkei: History

 According to the official website of the band, maintained by Tatsuya Yoshida, the band was formed in 1991 with Tatsuya Yoshida (drums), Aki Kubota (vocals), Akio Izumi (guitar, ex-Aburadako), Chie Kitahara (keyboards, ex-Phaidia) and Kazuyoshi Kimoto (bass, ex-Ruins).
 The name Koenji Hyakkei derives from a district where the members lived in Tokyo (Koenji, Suginami-ku, Tokyo) except Kazuyoshi Kimoto.
-Also as the album cover art of the first album indicates, Hyakkei was borrowed from "Fugaku Hyakkei" (One Hundred Views of Mount Fuji) by novelist Osamu Dazai crossed with well-known series of Hokusai's ukiyoe wood prints, "Fugaku Sanjurokkei" (Thirty-Six Views of Mt Fuji).
+Also as the album cover art of the first album indicates, Hyakkei was borrowed from "Fugaku Hyakkei" (One Hundred Views of Mount Fuji) by novelist Osamu Dazai crossed with well-known series of Hokusai's ukiyo-e wood prints, "Fugaku Sanjurokkei" (Thirty-Six Views of Mt Fuji).
 The album cover is a rendition of "Totomi sanchu" from the series.

-Kōenji Hyakkei's first album in 13 years, Dhorimviskha, was released on June 27, 2018.
+Kōenji Hyakkei's most recent album, Dhorimviskha, was released on June 27, 2018, 13 years after their previous album, Angherr Shisspa.

 Band members

 Yoshida has been the only consistent member of the band, with Sakamoto Kengo playing bass from their second album onward.
 As the band has added new members, the band's sound changes, shifting from folk-influenced progressive rock to minimalism to jazz fusion with the inclusion of Komori Keiko on reeds (usually soprano saxophone) on their album Angherr Shisspa (2005).